Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 I consider walking in nature a form of meditation.
 I am generally conscious of my surroundings.
 I enjoy noticing the birds, squirrels and other animals along my path.
 I love watching clouds and sunsets.
 This is a very meditative time when I walk by myself.
 I feel a state of awe and wonder of the majesty of Nature, or God, or Creator, whatever one wants to call it.

-Bread making always was a very meditative experience for me – especially the kneading of the dough.
+Bread making has always been a very meditative experience for me – especially the kneading of the dough.
 It was very soothing in the rhythm of motion.
 Nowadays I don’t bake bread but I am noticing that same meditative experience when I’m kneading and rolling out my gluten-free crackers.

 (Photo Credit – Linda Wall 2017)